Standardizing Laravel Applications at Northwestern University

 Beyond Time Savings

-Saving hours of development time is great, but the real value of a starter kit lies in standardization:
+Saving hours of development time is great on paper, but the real value of a starter kit lies in standardization:

 These benefits are harder to quantify but arguably more valuable than time savings.